These are the BEST pumpkin bars with cream cheese frosting! These pumpkin bars are so soft and make the perfect fall treat.

 Storing + Freezing

-Cover the bars with a lid or plastic wrap.
-They’ll stay fresh for 3 to 5 days covered in the refrigerator.
+- Refrigerator: Cover the bars with a lid or plastic wrap.
+They will stay fresh for 3 to 5 days covered in the refrigerator.

-If you are planning on freezing them, I’d recommend freezing without the cream cheese frosting and then adding that fresh.
+- Freezing: If you are planning on freezing them, I would recommend freezing without the cream cheese frosting and then adding that fresh.
 Let the bars cool completely, then wrap and place in a freezer bag or airtight container.
 Store in the freezer for up to 3 months.

 More Pumpkin Desserts You’ll Love